Meet the Staff

 Scott Stripling has been married to his wife Janet for thirty years, and they have four children - Stacy (27), Tracy (24), Scotty (21), and David (19).
-Scott teaches Humanities full-time at Wharton County Junior College and has served as a guest lecturer at numerous institutions, including The University of Holy Land Studies at Hebrew University and The Bible Seminary.
+Scott is the Chair of the Humanities Department at Wharton County Junior College and has served as a guest lecturer at numerous institutions, including The University of Holy Land Studies at Hebrew University and The Bible Seminary.
 Scott has earned two Master’s degrees (English & Biblical Literature) as well as a D. Min. with an emphasis in Ancient Near Eastern archaeology.
 He is presently ABD on his PhD from Trinity Southwest University.
 He pastored for two decades and has written and spoken publicly on a variety of ministry, archaeology, education, and public policy issues.

 Scott is currently a field supervisor at the Khirbet el-Maqatir excavation in Israel and served as an ABR associate from January 2011 to March 2013.
 He also worked for five seasons as a field supervisor at Tall el-Hammam in Jordan and two seasons as a supervisor at the Temple Mount Salvage Operation in Jerusalem.
 Articles recently published include "Re-examination of the Location of the Ancient City of Livias" and "Maqatir Monastery Money."
 Scott’s book, The Trowel and the Truth, has been used as an archaeology textbook by several Universities.
 Scott has been on the ABR staff since March 2013.